 To the north and west of the bay, the city sprawls out into several neighbourhoods and districts.
 It includes a mixture of residential streets, college campuses, commercial strips, and industrial parks.

-The best areas to stay in Naples for travellers include:
+The best areas to stay in Naples include:

 - Historic Centre